Redesign a friendly, elegant, and consistent interface for Polarr Photo Editor V6

 Metrics

-3. Retention after release.
+3. Retention improves after the release.

 5. User satisfaction.